 Hurtigruten has two separate tipping policies.
 On its coastal voyages in Norway, there’s a no-tipping policy.
-On expedition trips, Hurtigruten suggests a gratuity of 80 NOK (approximately $9) per passenger, per day, but the actual amount is at the discretion of the passenger.
+On expedition cruises, Hurtigruten recommends a gratuity of 80 NOK (approximately $12 USD) per day per guest.
 There are no gratuities added to alcoholic beverages.

 - Marella Cruises

 No service charges apply as Marella Cruises is now an All-Inclusive cruise line.